 |Implementation by||Coveo Cloud administrator||Developer||Developer|

 |Implementation in||Coveo Cloud administration console

 The following diagram and rules describe the routing rules.

-defaultpipeline value when none is set on the
+pipelineoption when none was set on the

 Condition-Based Routing (Recommended)

-Only one pipeline can have the tag.
+Only one query pipeline can have the tag.

 Delete unused query pipelines.